j-fischer/js-mock/README.md

 ### 0.9.0

 - Added JsMock.mockGlobal() which allows for replacing global variables or a child property of a global variable
+- Added Mock.expect() in order to match the API of GlobalMock object.
+This allows to switch from a global mock to non-global version without having to change the expectations

 ### 0.8.0